Sarah E. Lesko, MD, MPH

 Community building is at the heart and soul of Carolyn’s identity.
 As an avid runner, she has run numerous road races from the east coast to the west coast.
 After moving to the West Coast from Chicago, she found a new love of spending time in the mountains, hiking and trail running.
 She has a passion for bringing athletes of all ages and abilities together to uncover their joy of movement while helping athletes supportively reach their goals.

 Carolyn has spent many years in the running community serving five years on the Associate Board for Girls on the Run - Chicago, as a core community influencer/pacer for the Nike Chicago Running Community, and as Chicago women’s run club leader.
 Upon moving to Los Angeles, Carolyn joined the Oiselle Volée and served as a local Volée leader, creating opportunities to bring together women in sport in the Southern California region.
-Carolyn enjoyed the Volée community experience so much that in 2020 she relocated to Seattle to join the Oiselle team to manage the Oiselle Volée program.
+Carolyn enjoyed the Volée community experience so much that in 2020 she relocated to Seattle to join the Oiselle team to manage the Oiselle Volée program until early 2023.
+Carolyn relocated back to Santa Monica, California in early 2023

-Prior to working at OIselle, Carolyn worked in residential property management for over 18 years in Chicago and Los Angeles.
-In this role, she managed the day to day financial, structural and interpersonal needs of luxury high rise properties.
-Overseeing hundreds of large scale condominium properties, with multi-million dollar budgets, she mastered skills in developing strong relationships between Board members and shareholders while executing the needs of the property.
+Carolyn spends her work days in Residential property management in Los Angeles.
+In this role, she manages the day to day financial, structural and interpersonal needs of luxury high rise properties.
+With over 18 years of experience in both Chicago and Los Angeles, overseeing hundreds of large scale condominium properties, with multi-million dollar budgets, she mastered skills in developing strong relationships between Board members and shareholders while executing the needs of the property.

 Jinghuan Liu Tervalon